-Due to incompatibilities between the FrontPage software I use on my PC and the new host server software, you will find a number of links and photographs in galleries may no longer appear.
-I am looking into alternative options but fear a re-write is the only solution.
+Please note that due to incompatibilities between the FrontPage software I use on my PC and the new ISP host server software, you will find a number of links and photographs in galleries may no longer appear.
 Please accept my sincere apologies for this inconvenience but hope there is still something of use for you to see.

-A second objective of this website is to produce an account of life on the RAF Khormaksar Hunter Squadrons during those hectic years using anecdotal material contributed by the pilots and airmen whose duty it was to fly and service this outstanding aircraft.
+The author's second objective when creating this website was to offer accounts of life on the Middle East Hunter Squadrons during that hectic period using anecdotal material contributed by the pilots and airmen whose duty it was to fly and service this outstanding aircraft.
 In response to increasing interest being shown by people who served on other Khormaksar-based units, the author has broadened the remit for the website to include their material.
-To this end, new buttons with links to pages for 37 Squadron (Shackletons), 653 (AAC) and the Fleet Air Arm have been added to the Contents column.
-In addition, further sections comprising highlights from the RAF Khormaksar ORBs, the Stationís rundown and closure, plus a brief item on the fledgling South Arabian Air Force, have been added.
+To this end, buttons with links to pages for 37 Squadron (Shackletons), 653 (AAC) and the Fleet Air Arm have been added to the Contents column.
+In addition, further sections comprising highlights from the RAF Khormaksar ORBs, the Stationís rundown and closure plans, plus a brief item on the fledgling South Arabian Air Force, are included.

-Air Forces, Middle East (AFME) was formed on 1 March 1961 as the RAF element in a new unified command, Middle East Command (MEC), having been originally named Middle East Air Force (MEAF).
-With the impending withdrawal of British forces from Aden, authority for the command moved to Muharraq (Bahrain) on 1 September 1967, where it became HQ British Forces, Gulf.
-The dark shaded areas in the accompanying map indicate the locations of RAF airfields and the extent of the Command's control.
+The Middle East Air Force was formed on 1 March 1961 as a unified command from HQ British Forces Arabian Peninsula having been originally named Middle East Command (Aden), the RAF element being named Air Forces Middle East.
+With the impending British withdrawal from Aden, authority for the command moved to Muharraq (Bahrain) on 1 September, 1967, and it was renamed HQ British Forces Gulf.

-Over the past three years, the website has expanded far beyond the authorís initial concept and the subject matter broadened in scope, an achievement that would not have been possible without the support of all those who contributed their photographs and anecdotes.
+The website expanded far beyond the authorís initial concept and the subject matter broadened in scope, an achievement that would not have been possible without the support of all those who contributed their photographs and anecdotes.
 There is no doubt that the site would not have been so interesting without your support and I would like to offer my sincere thanks to you all.
-The job is not yet done, however, as there is still a lot more to be added, so please keep browsing.

-If you have any comments, suggestions for improvements or contributions you wish to make to this website, you can contact the author, Ray Deacon, via his Facebook page.
+If you have any comments, suggestions for improvements or contributions you wish to make to this website, please contact the author, Ray Deacon.